 Looking for work can be tough.
-That’s why we’re debunking these five job search myths so you can get back to work as soon as possible.
+That’s why we’re debunking these four job search myths so you can get back to work as soon as possible.

 Myth 1: You Don’t Have to Market Yourself for a Job